NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 Distribution Growth

 Excellent access to both debt and equity funding has enabled NEP to make strategic, substantial, and accretive acquisitions to rapidly grow its asset base.
-As a result NEP has significantly increased distributions to LP unit-holders:
+As a result, NEP has significantly increased distributions to LP unit-holders.

-Source: May MLPA Presentation (available here).
+Source: May MLPA Presentation (available here)

 Based on CAFD and distribution estimates, the coverage ratio for full-year 2017 should come in at a conservative 1.3x.

-Longer term, the company expects annual distribution growth of between 12-15%, much higher than its YieldCo peer group and the broadly based utility sector.
-So while NEP is certainly a YieldCo, ironically the thesis for buying the shares is not simply yield, it's also very much an opportunity for capital appreciation.
-That is certainly evident from the rise in the unit-price since my first article on NEP.
+Longer term, the company expects annual distribution growth of between 12% and 15%, much higher than its YieldCo peer group and the broadly based utility sector.
+So while NEP is certainly a YieldCo, ironically the thesis for buying the shares is not simply yield; it's also very much an opportunity for capital appreciation.
+That is certainly evident from the rise in the unit price since my first article on NEP.

 IDR Fee Modification

 Another positive catalyst for NEP is the decision by the partnership to modify the IDR fee agreement.
-Simply put, the "high splits" used to be 50/50, but now all distributions in excess of $1.41/unit will be split 75% to LP unit-holders, and 25% for IDR's to the GP.
+Simply put, the "high splits" used to be 50/50, but now all distributions in excess of $1.41/unit will be split 75% to LP unit-holders and 25% for IDRs to the GP.
 Note that the current annualized distribution rate of $1.46/unit means NEP unit-holders are already in the new "high splits" of 75/25.

 This means future NEP acquisitions (including the two discussed in this article) will be more accretive to LP unit-holders.
-It also means the LP ROE's are expected to grow from the high single digits to the low double digits on future drop-downs and acquisitions.
+It also means the LP ROEs are expected to grow from the high single digits to the low double digits on future drop-downs and acquisitions.

 The difference is illustrated in this hypothetical example of $4 per unit of CAFD:

-Source: May MLPA Presentation (available here).
+Source: May MLPA Presentation (available here)

 Under the new IDR structure, of the $4 in total hypothetical distributions, 85% ($3.35) would be returned to LP unit-holders as compared to 65% ($2.525) under the old fiscal regime - a difference of $0.825, or a whopping 20% of the total.
 This is a very positive long-term catalyst for LP unit-holders.